Performance Studies - BA

 Performance as Research

 In Performance Studies, we embrace the fact that live, embodied performance provides a unique way to know and understand the world.
 We value and champion such repertoires of knowledge alongside the many other ways of knowing represented in institutions of higher education.
 Students in our BA program use performance as a method for conducting research.
-In every Performance Studies class, students perform: stage plays and concerts, conduct ethnographic research, make films and podcasts, or present a scholarship to varied audiences.
+In every Performance Studies class, students stage plays and concerts, conduct ethnographic research, make films and podcasts, or present to varied audiences.
 This practice embraces the fact that a musician, an actor, a dancer, or performer of any stripe knows the world differently by virtue of their performance practice.
 BA students are trained to translate that knowledge into a format which can be shared widely and effectively.

 Intercultural Performance Practices